All Products

 3. In the upper-left corner of the top navigation bar, select a region.

-4. On the Office Networks page, find the office network that you want to manage and click its ID.
+4. On the Office Networks page, find the desired office network and click its ID.

-5. In the Other Information section of the office network details page, turn on SSO.
+5. In the Other Information section of the office network details page, turn on the SSO switch.

 Note

-The SSO, MFA, and Client Logon Verification options are exclusive with each other.
-You can turn on only one of the options for an office network within a period of time.
-For organization IDs, the options are not exclusive with each other.
-You can turn on all of them.
+The SSO, MFA, and Client Logon Verification features are mutually exclusive.
+You can enable only one of the features for an office network within a period of time.
+For organization IDs, these features are not mutually exclusive.
+You can enable all of them at the same time.

 References